Recycle-Bowl and America Recycles Day: Find out More

-Local and state environmental crimes experts will share their knowledge at FREE training workshop in Lewis Center on September 19.
+Local and state environmental crimes experts will share their knowledge at FREE training workshop in New Lexington on October 24.

 Registered Sanitarians and Sanitarians in Training can receive 5.0 CEUs, SWANA Professionals can receive 5.0 CEUs, and Certified Legal Education is available can receive 5.50 CLEs.